ErnestaRoschelle/AtliQ-Hardware-Business-Model/README.md

 # AtliQ-Hardware-Business-Model

-## Understanding AtliQ HArdware
+## Understanding AtliQ Hardware

-## DOMAIN KNOWLEDGE - Consumer Goods Company
+## Domain Knowledge - Consumer Goods Company

 ->Atliq HArdware is a hardware company which sells pcs,mouse,printers and keyboards to customers like croma,best buy etc from where people can purchase